 A wheelchair lift gives wheelchair users the freedom to move independently between levels of a building — whether that is overcoming entrance steps, accessing an upper floor at home, or meeting Equality Act obligations in a commercial property.
 Unlike a conventional stairlift, which requires the user to transfer from their wheelchair to a narrow seat, a wheelchair lift carries the user and their wheelchair together as a single unit.
 This guide explains every type of wheelchair lift available in the UK, what each costs, what installation involves, and how to find a vetted specialist near you.

-What is a Incline Platform Lift?
+What is an Incline Platform Lift

-What is a Incline Platform Lift?
+What is an Incline Platform Lift

-What is a Incline Platform Lift?
+What is an Incline Platform Lift

 An incline platform stairlift travels along the staircase rail, carrying wheelchair users and their chair between floors without any transfer required.